 The Vietnamese government then restricted the Halong Bay exploration route, only opening five routes for boat trips.
 Now a new way appears to look at Halong Bay, which is by air.
 Precisely by boarding the Bell 505 helicopter.
 Halong Bay tours by helicopter are offered by the Northern Vietnam Helicopter Company.

 There are three packages offered, divided by flight time.
 The first 12-minute package is valued at 125 US dollars, then a 25-minute package at a price of 255 US dollars, and a 40-minute package at a price of 396 US dollars, per person.

 All helicopters departed from Tuan Chu Island and ended up flying over Ga Choi Islet, Bai Tu Long Bay, Titop Island, Hang Thien Cung Cave, and Reu Island.

 - Hang Trong Cave

 Actually, the air tour is not entirely new at Halong Bay.
 Hai Au Aviation company operates flights over Halong Bay in recent years.
 But unlike the helicopter tour that contains three passengers, this tour uses a plane containing 12 people.

 The price starts from 2.4 million dongs per person, equivalent to $105 per person.
 Prices can also increase depending on the season of tourist visits.
 Enjoying the views of Halong Bay from the top corner also gives a different experience than from the ship.
-The configuration of Batu Island will appear more extensive and comprehensive.
+The configuration of Bai Tu Long Bay will appear more extensive and comprehensive.